 Trans-Tasman Council on Banking Supervision

-Given the important financial linkages between Australia and New Zealand, the Council of Financial Regulators (CFR) plays a central role in coordinating and advancing trans-Tasman crisis resolution and planning arrangements.
-This is achieved through the CFR members' involvement in the Trans-Tasman Council on Banking Supervision (TTBC).
+Given the important financial linkages between Australia and New Zealand, the Council of Financial Regulators (CFR) places considerable importance on the effective coordination of trans-Tasman crisis resolution and planning arrangements.
+This coordination is achieved through the Trans-Tasman Council on Banking Supervision (TTBC).
 The TTBC was established in 2005, by the Australian Treasurer and New Zealand Finance Minister.
-In addition to CFR agencies, the New Zealand Treasury, the Reserve Bank of New Zealand and the New Zealand Financial Markets Authority are also members.
+In addition to CFR agencies, the New Zealand Treasury, the Reserve Bank of New Zealand and the New Zealand Financial Markets Authority are members.
 An updated Terms of Reference for the TTBC came into force in February 2017.

-In recognition of the interdependence of the Australian and New Zealand financial systems, both countries enacted legislation in 2006 to implement reciprocal obligations to ensure that the respective bank regulators (APRA and the RBNZ) can support each other in the performance of their regulatory responsibilities at least regulatory cost.
-As a result:
+In recognition of the interdependence of the Australian and New Zealand financial systems, both countries enacted legislation in 2006 to implement reciprocal obligations to ensure that the respective bank regulators (APRA and the RBNZ) can support each other in the performance of their regulatory responsibilities.
+As a result, each bank regulator (APRA and RBNZ) is required to

-- each bank regulator is required to support the statutory responsibilities of the other regulator relating to prudential regulation and financial system stability and, to the extent reasonably practicable, avoid any action that is likely to have a detrimental effect on financial system stability in the other country, to the extent reasonably practicable;
+- avoid any action that is likely to have a detrimental effect on financial system stability in the other country, to the extent reasonably practicable;

-- where reasonably practicable, and having regard to urgency or other similar constraint, regulators must consult and consider the advice of each other before exercising a power that is likely to have a detrimental effect on financial system stability in the other country; and
+- having regard to urgency or other similar constraint, regulators must consult and consider the advice of each other before exercising a power that is likely to have a detrimental effect on financial system stability in the other country, where reasonably practicable; and

 - an administrator or statutory manager appointed to a bank must advise the regulator if a proposed action by them is likely to have a detrimental effect on financial system stability in the other country.